Factbox: Who is fuelling East Europe's automation drive?

 “We believe that the demands are increasing as sharply as the last few years, maybe much more,” said International Sales Manager for Factory Automation Shinji Kuroda.

-Omron said income from its east European orders rose by 55 percent year-on-year, driven in part by the labor shortage but also by the need to improve productivity and production quality.
+Omron said income from its east European orders rose by 55 percent year-on-year, driven in part by the labour shortage but also by the need to improve productivity and production quality.

 “Outlook for East Europe is very positive.
 Our expectations are for the robot sales growth on mid-term 30 percent per year,” the company said in an email.